Aldaviva/AuthenticatorChooser/Readme.md

 ## Problem

-Windows can display a Windows Hello credential prompt when requested by a program, such as a browser with WebAuthn.
-This allows you to authenticate using a FIDO authenticator, such as a USB security key or a passkey in your computer's TPM protected by a PIN or biometrics.
+Windows can display a Windows Security credential prompt when requested by a program, such as a browser with WebAuthn.
+This allows you to authenticate using a FIDO authenticator, such as a USB security key or a passkey in your computer's TPM protected by a Windows Hello PIN or biometrics, like a fingerprint.

-In Windows 10 and 11 prior to 22H2 Moment 4 (September 2023), if the TPM contains the private key needed to authenticate to the relying party (like a website), Windows will prioritize prompting for the user's challenge (like a PIN) for this TPM authenticator first.
+In Windows 10 and 11 prior to 22H2 Moment 4 (September 2023), if the TPM contains the private key needed to authenticate to the relying party (like a website), Windows will prioritize prompting for the user's challenge (like a PIN or fingerprint) for this TPM authenticator first.
 Windows will still provide an option to choose a different authenticator (like a USB security key) with an additional click.
-Otherwise, if the TPM does not contain the required secret, Windows will prompt you to insert a USB security key.
+Otherwise, if the TPM does not contain the required secret, Windows will immediately prompt you to insert a USB security key.

 <p align="center"><img src=".github/images/usb-prompt.png" alt="usb security key prompt" width="456" /></p>